mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 ---

 ## Modifying Generator Costs
-We modify the cost functions for all generators, altering the objective function of the AC optimal power flow.
-By modifying the cost function of `Generator 1`, we shift it from being the lowest-cost to the highest-cost generator in the system.
-Updating both the power system model and the AC optimal power flow model simultaneously allows us to enable a warm start for the optimization problem:
+We modify the cost functions for all generators, which changes the objective function of the AC optimal power flow.
+The updated cost function shifts `Generator 1` from the lowest-cost to the highest-cost generator in the system.
+Updating both models enables a warm start for the optimization problem:
 ```@example 4bus
 cost!(analysis; generator = "Generator 1", active = 2, polynomial = [2.0; 20.0; 0.0])
 cost!(analysis; generator = "Generator 2", active = 2, polynomial = [0.8; 20.0; 0.0])